Eben2023/printf/README.md

-We created a customized printf function called _printf for the C programming language.
-Our goal was to have a function that could handle various inputs and optional arguments, similar to the standard library function printf, but with optimization that utilizes a local buffer of 1024 bytes for printing, even though it can process larger data sets.
+I created a customized printf function called _printf for the C programming language.
+My goal was to have a function that could handle various inputs and optional arguments, similar to the standard library function printf, but with optimization that utilizes a local buffer of 1024 bytes for printing, even though it can process larger data sets.

 When _printf runs successfully, it returns the total number of characters that have been printed to the standard output stream (except for the null byte at the end of strings).
 In the event of an output error, the function returns -1.